Welcome To The Divide

 blindly by a broken compass to allow an unseen arrow to arrive at nothing more

 than an arbitrary dead-end.
-There are mass-graves of pages which appear to have
+There are mass-graves of pages that appear to have

 been comprised of dry-rotted dead-skin stripped by some maniacal mortician who’d